vkarpov15/thecodebarbarian.com/lib/posts/20170404_unhandled_rejections.md

 What is an Unhandled Rejection?
 -------------------------------

 "Rejection" is the canonical term for a promise reporting an error.
 As defined in ES6, a promise is a state machine representation of an asynchronous operation and [can be in one of 3 states](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise): "pending", "fulfilled", or "rejected".
 A pending promise represents an asynchronous operation that's in progress and a fulfilled promise represents an asynchronous operation that's completed successfully.
 A rejected promise represents an asynchronous operation that failed for some reason.
-For example, trying to connect to a notexistent MongoDB instance using the MongoDB driver will give you a promise rejection:
+For example, trying to connect to a nonexistent MongoDB instance using the MongoDB driver will give you a promise rejection:

 ```javascript
 const { MongoClient } = require('mongodb');